RayZ-O/RayZ-O.github.io/_posts/2015-09-02-Strongly-Connected-Components.md

 As mentioned above, Tarjan's algorthm maintain a stack to store the nodes that not yet assiged to a component.
 Moreover, we need to add 2 metadata field to each vertex: discovered time and "low value".

 * discovered time stores when this vertex is first discovered
 * The low value is tricky.
-In the DFS-tree form by all Tree Edges, low of a vertex u is the dicovered time of the topmost reachable ancestor via the subtree of u.
+In the DFS-tree form by all Tree Edges, low of a vertex u is the dicovered time of the topmost reachable ancestor via the subtree of u[^3].
 For a vertex u, the low value records the minimum value among:
 	* u's own discovered time
 	* low value of a neighbour v where (u, v) is a tree edge
 	* the discovered time of a neighbour v where (u, v) is a back edge